Do you dream of beating the odds and ensuring your startup is a success?

 - Run test advertisements – Are people responding?
 What kind of conversions are you getting?

 - Pre-sell – This is one of the scariest things to failed startups.
 You can’t argue with paying customers.
-Even if you don’t have a product, you should be able to pre-sell in order to validate your idea.
+Even if you don’t have a product, you should be able to pre-sell to validate your idea.

 - Check competition – If there is no competition, there is a good chance there is no market.
 Competition is your friend.
 You can study it and learn from it.
 Then ultimately, beat it.